cpp-lln-lab/localizer_visual_motion/README.md

   - 0 90 180 270 indicate the angle for translational motion direction
   - 666 -666 indicate in/out-ward direction in radial motion
   - -1 indicates static
-- `cfg.design.speeds`: array (nbBlocks, nbEventsPerBlock) * speedEvent indicate the speed of the dots in each event, if different that represents a target [ W I P ]
+- `cfg.design.speeds`: array (nbBlocks, nbEventsPerBlock) indicate the dots speed in each event, the target is represented by a higher/lower value
 - `cfg.design.fixationTargets`: array (nbBlocks, numEventsPerBlock) showing for each event if it should be accompanied by a target

 ## Contributors ✨